 - You are not allowed to create a smoke nuisance for anyone (and could be cited if you do).

 - Material may not be transported from one property to another for the purpose of disposing of it through open burning.

-- It is illegal to burn in a barrel or anything that functions as a burn barrel.**
+- It is illegal to burn in a barrel or anything that functions as a burn barrel (see below).

 - Your burn pile cannot exceed 4 ft. by 4 ft. when residential burn permits are required.

 - If you live within any city limit, then you may need a burn permit from the local fire department.
-In Nevada City, a burn permit is always required, and burning is not allowed in the City of Grass Valley.
+Burning is prohibited in Nevada City and City of Grass Valley.
 Otherwise, the burn day number for your area will tell you if burn permits are required.
 Local fire agencies typically require burn permits when fire danger warrants special precautions, such as in the late spring and early fall.

 - If you intend to do any burning whatsoever beyond a pile of brush and limbs resulting from routine residential maintenance, then you will probably need an Air Pollution Permit and need to contact the Air District for clear direction.

 Unfortunately, it can be far more complicated than what we have told you here.
 To be absolutely sure, please don’t hesitate to call the Air District.